 Some of the locations will be very easily accessed.
 Some are right there at the parking lot.
 Others will require a bit of a hike.
 Our longest planned hike is under 2 miles but has an elevation gain of 460 feet.
 Hiking boots are recommended.
 Waders are optional but sometimes allow you to reach the best vantage point in a stream.

-Topics will include exposure triangle, highlight alerts, focus techniques, focus stacking, composition, color, HDR for extreme contrast situations, moving water techniques, close-ups, using live view, and whatever anyone needs in the field!
+Topics will include exposure triangle, highlight alerts, focus techniques, focus stacking, composition, color, the use of filters, moving water techniques, close-ups, using live view, and whatever anyone needs in the field!

 What's included: Preliminary Zoom meeting to help you prepare for the workshop, all sessions on location with an instructor approved and permitted with the National Park Service, a post-workshop zoom meeting with all participants to view and critique some of the outstanding photos of the trip.
 The cost: $645 does not include transportation, meals, or lodging.
 Details will be provided after registration.